MOCHI-inc-JAPAN/syncenv/README.md

 ## Cache Mode

-As default, synenv doesn't fetch and generate files when output files exist.
-If you want to change this behavior, set `cache: false` option and synenv will always run fetch and generate files prossess.
-Even if you set `cache: true` (or keep the default), you can force to make this process run with flag `-f or --force`.
+As default, synenv always fetch and generate files when output files exist.
+Sometimes, this may annoy you when using pricing sttorage.
+If you want to change this behavior, set `cache: true` option and synenv will use cache files to genrate them when it is available and doesn't run provider actions.
+Even if you set `cache: true`, you can ignore cache  files with flag `-f or --force`.

 ```yaml
 cache: false